bkuolt/papa-noel/Readme.md

 ## About
-*Papá Noel* - Spanish for Santa Claus- is s simple 2D plattformer.
+*Papá Noel* - Spanish for Santa Claus - is s simple 2D platform game.

 ![Screenshot](doc/screenshot.png)

-Currently this is just a tech demo and work in progress.
+Currently this is just a tech demo and is still work in progress.
-You are very welcome to contribute to this project!
+You are very welcome to contribute to this project.

 # Installation
 1) Check out the repository from Github: